How to Make Cat Treats:

 Here are some good ingredients to make healthy homemade cat treats in a dehydrator.
 Use cooked meats, not raw.

 • Lean Meats: Chicken, turkey, beef, salmon.
-Remove skin/bones and cut into thin strips before dehydrating.
-Follow dehydrating meat instructions here.
+Remove skin/bones and cut into thin strips before drying.
+Follow my guide to meat dehdyration here.

-• Fish: (All pre-cooked) tuna, salmon, whitefish.
+• Fish: All pre-cooked tuna, salmon, whitefish.
 Flake before dehydrating.
-See dehydrating seafood here.
+See how to dehydrate seafood here.

-• Eggs: Hard-boil an egg, slice it thinly, and dehydrate it into crunchy bits.
+• Eggs: Hard-boil an egg, slice it thinly, and dry it into crunchy bits.

 • Cheese: Low-fat cheeses like cheddar, swiss, and mozzarella cut into small cubes.

 • Fruits: Apples, bananas, blueberries, cranberries, pineapple.
 Cut small or puree before dehydrating.
-See dehydrating fruit pages here.
+See my "how-to" page for drying fruit here.

 • Vegetables: Green beans, sweet potato, pumpkin, carrots.
 Slice thinly or grate before dehydrating.
-See dehydrating veggies pages here.
+See my comprehensive dehydrating veggies page here.

 • Grains: Oats, barley, rice.
-Cook first then dehydrate into crunchy cereals.
+Cook first then dry into crunchy cereals.

 • Herbs: Catnip, cat grass*.
 Dehydrate fresh leaves.
 See our free "How to Grow & Dehydrate Herbs" eBook here.

-Avoid ingredients like onions, garlic, raisins, grapes, chocolate, and macadamia nuts, which can be harmful to cats.
+While there are many safe and nutritious options, some foods can harm your cat.
+Avoid giving cats ingredients like onions, garlic, raisins, grapes, chocolate, and macadamia nuts, which can be harmful to cats.
 Go light on sugars.

-Make treats the ideal size and texture for cats to nibble on.
+Make treats the right size and texture for cats.
 Combine ingredients for variety.
-Allow treats to fully dehydrate until brittle.
+Allow treats to fully dry until brittle.

 Store in an airtight container like a Mason jar for up to 2 months.
 Monitor your cat's weight and adjust treats as needed.